Penguin-Guru/remarkable-ssh/README.md

 ## Usage:

 Syntax, operations, parameters, and some introductory notes are all output by `remarkable-ssh help`.
-In fact, the `help` is optional.
+In fact, `help` is optional in that case.
+The `help` operation can also be specified with other operations for more topical information.
 What I have written here is intended to give prospective users a sense for what this script can do.

 ### Operations: